BetaThis is a new service – your feedback will help us to improve it.

 Unemployed – individuals that were not in employment during the reference week and were actively seeking work.

-Inactive – also known as the economically inactive, these are individuals that were not employed and did not seek work over the reference period or were seeking work over the reference period, but unavailable to start work (for example graduates undertaking further study).
+Inactive – also known as the economically inactive, these are individuals that were not employed and did not seek work over the reference period or were seeking work over the reference period, but were unavailable to start work (for example graduates undertaking further study).

 Employment rate – the proportion of the total specified population who are employed.